carpentries-incubator/ml4bio-workshop/guide/setup.md

 If you did not add Anaconda to your `PATH` during installation and would like to, follow these instructions for Windows 10:
 - Start -> Type "Path" -> Edit environment variables for your account
 - Path -> Edit -> New -> Browse -> Browse to the location where Anaconda was installed and select the Scripts subdirectory -> OK -> OK

+When running the `install_launch_windows.bat` install script, Windows may display a warning that the app is from an unknown publisher and may be unsafe to run.
+This warning can be ignored.

 See also known [software warnings](../scripts/README.md#warnings) that can be safely ignored.